It’s a common misconception that if you have an internal marketing team you don’t need an agency.

 Well-considered and planned marketing strategies will help to drive more leads throughout the year, and having an external agency will help your internal team ensure that work is completed on time and that there are no gaps in your ongoing marketing (consistency is key, after all).

 3. Fresh Perspective

-A valued employee whether in the marketing team or another area of your business will know the company inside out - the product, the service, the process and they are very familiar with how things have always been done.
+A valued employee whether in the marketing team or another area of your business will know the company inside out – the product, the service, the process; they will be very familiar with how things have always been done.

-In some instances, this can be a company's biggest downfall.
-When employees are so close to the business, it’s hard to see things from the customers perspective, hard to remove yourself from knowing the business inside out, to create a go-to-market offering that is centred around what your customers’ wants and needs.
+In some instances, this can be a company’s biggest downfall.
+When employees are so close to the business, it’s hard to see things from the customer’s perspective, making it difficult to create a go-to-market offering that is centred around what your customers’ wants and needs.